sarthak-gupta-sg/PhaseShiftSurface/README.md

 ### IMPORTANT
 There is an assumption that there would be total of 5 images named as {1,2,3,4,5}.bmp in the folder name supplied on command line.
 This is because the full version of software currently deployed, acquires a sequence of 5 images automatically, saves them as {1,2,3,4,5}.bmp and forwards them for computation.

-1. Change to bin directory
+1. Change to 'PhaseShiftSurface' directory in the path you have specified during compilation
 2. Issue following command:
 ```
 ./fizeau <path/to/folder/containing/phase/shifted/images>